HIV won’t end until stigma ends.

 Fear of stigma and discrimination are often one of the main reasons why people are reluctant to get tested, disclose their HIV status, and take medication to treat HIV.
 You may be contributing to HIV stigma and not even realize it.

-Many factors can lead to AIDS discrimination and stigma:
+Many factors can lead to HIV discrimination and stigma:

 - HIV is a disease that many people fear.